AsgharAZ/DDS-FIR-Low-Pass-Filter/README.md

-Certainly!
-Here's a README template for your repository:

----

-# Digital System Design with MATLAB and Verilog
+## Implementing Direct Digital Synthesizer as well as Low-Pass Filter on Verilog with the help of Mathlab

 This repository contains the code and documentation for a digital system design project implemented using MATLAB and Verilog.
 The project focuses on designing and implementing a FIR (Finite Impulse Response) Low Pass Filter (LPF) within the context of a Digital Signal Synthesizer (DDS).

-## Overview
+### Overview

 The project involves the following components: